zafersafa007/zenIDE-Gui/src/addons/README.md

 We apply some patches on top of the original source files.
 These patches are maintained in https://github.com/TurboWarp/addons.

-entry.js is the script that will begin running addons.
+entry.js exports a function that begins running addons.

-pull.js is a magical script that automatically pulls code from GitHub, parses it with regex, applies some more patches, and copies everything to the proper folders.
+pull.js is a magical script that automatically pulls code from GitHub, parses it with regex, applies some more automated patches, and copies everything to the proper folders.

 Directory structure: